HelloMorrisMoss/mahlo_popup/project_planning.md

 * add defect button works but the window doesn't seem to resize for its message panels. fixed
 * defect type selection screen
 * have defect types show in message window
-* popup: on creation single defect is being displayed twice
+* popup: on creation single defect is being displayed twice - fixed
-* popup: when creating new message panels at creation, extra window showing
+* popup: when creating new message panels at creation, extra window showing - fixed
-* need to be able to change the length of the defect
+* need to be able to change the length of the defect - done
-* selecting the save and add new defect buttons are triggering the focus lost shrink
+* selecting the save and add new defect buttons are triggering the focus lost shrink - fixed
 * need to test on a laminator
-* need to build the Ignition end of things
+* need to build the Ignition end of things - done
 * shrink/grow messages from flask to the popup need to be setup, both ends
 * need to test if new records can populate the defect message window while 'hidden'
 * the show defects button count isn't updating, need to have that as probably a tk.IntVar (if not already) and update it when the defect list updates
 * when the defects save and the defects are removed from the current list, does that have a loop that isn't breaking after finding the defect (not a big deal here, but not ideal)

 Ignition end of things brainstorming:
 * need to determine when defects have started and ended